arcadexyz/v2-contracts/README.md

 The repayment controller handles all lifecycle progression for currently active loans - this contract has exclusive permission to call functions in `LoanCore` which repay loans, in whole or in part, or claim collateral on loan defaults.
-This contract is repsonsible for validating repayments inputs, calculating owed amounts, and collecting owed amounts from the relevant counterparty.
+This contract is responsible for validating repayments inputs, calculating owed amounts, and collecting owed amounts from the relevant counterparty.
 This contract also contains a convenience function for calculating the total amount due on any loan at a given time.